Omer-Cicek/Weather-App-axios-/README.md

 ## Learning Outcomes

-At the end of the this project, students will be able to;
+At the end of the this project, I will be able to;

 - analyze a problem, create a weather condition app populated with a real weather api.